Abhay2910/Num-Sum-Puzzle-Game/README.md

 yarn

-2. Run the app
+2. Start Expo
 npx expo start

-3. Open on device
+3. Run on Device

-Scan QR code using Expo Go
+Scan QR code with Expo Go, or

-OR run on Android/iOS emulator
+Use Android/iOS emulator

-🧪 Adjusting Grid Size (N × N)
+🧪 Changing the Grid Size (N × N)

 Inside GameScreen.tsx:

 const GRID_SIZE = 5; // Change to any N

-The grid automatically scales with no internal code changes — demonstrating the scalability requirement.

-📸 Visual Demonstration

-🎨 Storyboard + Composite Demo Image
-(For assignment submission)

-👉 Place your generated storyboard image inside /assets/storyboard.png (or I can embed it for you if needed)

-🔧 Extensibility Roadmap

-If expanded into a full product, the next steps are:

-Feature	Description
-Gravity System	Empty cells fall down, new numbers spawn Multiple Targets	Increasing challenge per round
-Level System	Procedurally generated puzzles
-Score + Timer	Competitive gameplay
-Sound Effects	Haptic + audio feedback
-📌 Why This Project Matters

-This project demonstrates real-world engineering capabilities:

-✔ Strong UI/UX

-Polished animations for tactile, responsive gameplay.

-✔ Clean Engineering

-Separation of concerns, typed components, reusable logic.

-✔ Scalability

-Proof-of-concept design that can evolve into a full puzzle title.

-✔ Production Awareness

-Uses industry-standard libraries and patterns.

-👤 Author

-Abhay Rahangdale
-Feel free to reach out for improvements or collabs.
+The grid auto-scales to larger puzzles without code changes.